DanielFloeter/description-list-block/readme.txt

 Displays a description list or definition list using the `<dl>` element consist of a series of term and description pairs (`<dt>`, `<dd>`) and displays that elements in definition form like a dictionary in the Gutenberg block editor.

 = Features =
-* Indent- and Grid styles
+* Indent-, Grid and Disable Block CSS Block Styles
 * Indent or spacing settings
 * Color, margin, padding and font-size settings for both element tags
 * Create a description list with n-elements